themahani/fun-simulations/quantum_numerical_analysis/README.md

 Here we solve the 1 dimensional hydrogen atom potential.
 The potential in the reduced units is as follows: V(x) = -1 / (|x| - epsilon) where epsilon = 10 ^ -4 in the reduced units.
 `
+## Module 3
+Here I introduce the Heisenberg Hamiltonian and try extracting interesting data from it.
+The Heisenberg Hamiltonian is one of the most interesting problem in Condensed Matter Physics.